eldadYikne/gambling-front/README.md

 ### Contact

-You can try using the angular form, it's simple and looks great!
+You can try using the React form, it's simple and looks great!

 ![Contacts page image](src/assets/images/angulik-contact.png "Contacts page")